Hydrocarbon Toxicity

 Pulmonary complications, especially aspiration, are the most frequently reported adverse effect of hydrocarbon exposure.
 While most aliphatic hydrocarbons have little GI absorption, aspiration frequently occurs, either initially or in a semidelayed fashion as the patient coughs or vomits, thereby resulting in pulmonary effects.
 Once aspirated, the hydrocarbons can create a severe pneumonitis.

-Hydrocarbon pneumonitis results from a direct toxic affect by the hydrocarbon on the lung parenchyma.
+A hydrocarbon pneumonitis results from a direct toxic affect by the hydrocarbon on the lung parenchyma.
 The type II pneumocytes are most affected, resulting in decreased surfactant production.
-This decrease in surfactant, results in alveolar collapse, ventilation-perfusion mismatch, and hypoxemia.
-Hemorrhagic alveolitis can subsequently occur, which peaks 3 days after ingestion.[4]
+This decrease in surfactant results in alveolar collapse, ventilation-perfusion mismatch, and hypoxemia.
+Hemorrhagic alveolitis can subsequently occur, which peaks 3 days after ingestion.[7]
 The end result of hydrocarbon aspiration is interstitial inflammation, intra-alveolar hemorrhage and edema, hyperemia, bronchial necrosis, and vascular necrosis.
-Rare pulmonary complications include the development a pneumothorax, pneumatocele, or bronchopleural fistula.[5]
+Rare pulmonary complications include the development of pneumothorax, pneumatocele, or bronchopleural fistula.[8]

 Nervous system

-Many of the hydrocarbons that affect the CNS directly can make their way across the blood-brain barrier because certain hydrocarbons are highly lipophilic.
-In addition, for individuals who are huffing or bagging, the act of rebreathing can result in hypercarbia, which can contribute to decreased level of arousal.
+Many of the hydrocarbons that affect the CNS can directly make their way across the blood-brain barrier because certain hydrocarbons are highly lipophilic.
+In addition, for individuals who are huffing or bagging, the act of rebreathing can result in hypercarbia, which can contribute to a decreased level of arousal.

-Prolonged abuse of hydrocarbons can result in white matter degeneration (leukoencephalopathy) and atrophy.[6, 7] In addition, prolonged exposure to certain hydrocarbons (eg, n -hexane or methyl-n -butyl ketone [MnBK]) can result in peripheral neuropathy, blurred vision, sensory impairment, muscle atrophy, and parkinsonism.[8]
+As solvent abuse becomes chronic, damage to the CNS becomes irreversible, with changes occurring in the cerebellar and cerebral white matter, including demyelination and gliosis.[9]
+In addition, prolonged exposure to certain hydrocarbons (eg, n-hexane or methyl-n-butyl ketone [MnBK]) can result in peripheral neuropathy, blurred vision, sensory impairment, muscle atrophy, and parkinsonism.[10]

 Cardiovascular